opendistro/for-elasticsearch/_posts/2020-04-06-Building-k-Nearest-Neighbor-(k-NN)-Similarity-Search-Engine-with-Elasticsearch.md

 We evaluated four primary dimensions to measure the effectiveness of a k-NN algorithm:

-1. **Speed **- How quickly does the algorithm return the approximate k-nearest neighbors, measured in latency of a single or batch query?
+1. **Speed** - How quickly does the algorithm return the approximate k-nearest neighbors, measured in latency of a single or batch query?
-2. **Recall **- How accurate are the results, measured by ratio of the returned k-nearest neighbors indeed in the list of the actual k nearest neighbors to the value of k?
+2. **Recall** - How accurate are the results, measured by ratio of the returned k-nearest neighbors indeed in the list of the actual k nearest neighbors to the value of k?
 3. **Scalability** - Can the algorithm handle data sets with millions or billions of vectors and thousands of dimensions?
 4. **Updates** - Does the algorithm allow addition, deletion, and updating points without having to rebuild an index, a process that can take hours or more?

-We selected “[**Hierarchical Navigable Small World**](https://arxiv.org/pdf/1603.09320.pdf)”(HNSW) graphs developed under the open source library “**Non-Metric Space Library (**[**NMSLIB**](https://github.com/nmslib/nmslib)**)**” as it aligned with our architectural requirements and met most of our evaluation criteria.
+We selected “[**Hierarchical Navigable Small World**](https://arxiv.org/pdf/1603.09320.pdf)”(HNSW) graphs developed under the open source library “**Non-Metric Space Library" ([NMSLIB](https://github.com/nmslib/nmslib))** as it aligned with our architectural requirements and met most of our evaluation criteria.
 Given a dataset, the algorithm constructs a graph on the data such that the greedy search algorithm finds the approximate nearest neighbor to a query in logarithmic time.
 HSNW consistently outperforms other libraries in this space based on [ANN benchmark](https://github.com/erikbern/ann-benchmarks) metrics.
 HNSW excels at speed, recall, and cost, though it is restricted in scalability and updates.
 While the HNSW algorithm allows incremental addition of points, it forbids deletion and modification of indexed points.
 We offset the scalability and updates challenges by leveraging Elasticsearch’s distributed architecture, which scales with large data sets and inherently supports incremental updates to the data sets that become available in the search results in near real-time.
 The rest of this post discusses the integration of NMSLIB with Elasticsearch and the customizations made to support the feature in Elasticsearch.

 ## Hierarchical Navigable Small World Algorithm (HNSW)